-Kerala Board DHSE Plus Two Exam Results 2025: New Updates
+Kerala Board DHSE Plus Two Exam Results Announced: May 22, 2025

-The Kerala DHSE Plus Two Exam Results 2025 are expected to be announced on May 9, 2025 (tentative).
-Students and parents across the state are waiting with excitement and nervousness to see the outcome of all the hard work.
+The Kerala DHSE Plus Two Exam Results 2025 have been officially announced and will be released on May 22, 2025, at 3 p.m.
+Students and parents across the state can now prepare to check the results and celebrate the outcome of all their hard work.

 If you're a student or a parent, this guide will help you with all the important details, including how to check the Kerala +2 Results 2025, the passing marks, and what steps to take if the results don’t turn out as expected.